-Elizabeth Olson Professor of Biomedical Engineering and Auditory Biophysics (in Otolaryngology/Head and Neck Surgery)
+Elizabeth Olson

-Research: Frequency tuning in the auditory periphery; transmission of sound through the middle ear.
+Co-Director of Master's Studies Professor of Biomedical Engineering and Auditory Biophysics (in Otolaryngology/Head and Neck Surgery) Research: Frequency tuning in the auditory periphery; transmission of sound through the middle ear.

 Professor Olson received her BA in Physics from Barnard College in 1981.
 In 1988 she earned a PhD in Physics from the Massachusetts Institute of Technology (MIT).